pcanz/pPEG/docs/Design-for-Simplicity.md

 A pPEG is a form of PEG with committed choices that can only define unambiguous grammars.
 Most computer languages, protocols, and data structure specifications, are unambiguous by design, so this is a positive advantage and not a limitation.

 Traditional grammar specifications use a Context Free Grammar or CFG, and these grammars can be ambiguous.
 That means the grammar can derive the same string in more than one way.
-There is no known example of a CFG  grammar that can not be expressed with a PEG grammar, but there are examples of PEG grammars that can not be expressed as a CFG.
+There is no good examples of a language with a CFG  grammar that can not be expressed with a PEG grammar, but there are examples of PEG grammars that can not be expressed as a CFG.

-There are however some applications, such as natural language processing, that do need ambiguity.
+There are however some applications, such as natural language processing, that may need ambiguity.
 For these applications a PEG is not suitable.
-There are many good grammar parser generators, for example [GLL parsing] that extends the advantage of a PEG style recursive descent parsing to include ambiguous grammars.
+There are good grammar parser generators such as [GLL parsing] that extend the advantage of a PEG style recursive descent parsing to include ambiguous grammars.

 [GLL parsing]: https://www.sciencedirect.com/science/article/pii/S1571066110001209